Tetsuya Yamagami: Motive

 Yamagami told investigators that his motive had been personal rather than political.
 After his mother joined the Unification Church in August 1991, she had given the church about 100 million yen, a parcel of land she had inherited from her father, and the house where she lived with her three children; she subsequently declared bankruptcy in 2002.
 She had continued donating to the church following the bankruptcy.
 Yamagami's uncle recalled being contacted by Yamagami and his siblings to complain that they had no food at home, and that electricity and rent payments were often overdue, prompting the uncle to deliver meals and money for living expenses.

 Yamagami blamed the Unification Church for his family's financial problems and held a grudge against the religious group.
-Researching the church's connections to Abe in the months before the attack, he believed the former prime minister and his maternal grandfather, former prime minister Nobusuke Kishi, spread the church's influence in Japan.
+Researching the church's connections to Abe in the months before the attack, he believed the former prime minister Abe and his maternal grandfather, former prime minister Nobusuke Kishi, had an involvement in spreading the church's influence in Japan.
 In a letter sent to journalist Kazuhiro Yonemoto on 7 July, the day before the incident, Yamagami introduced himself as "Mada Tari-nai" (まだ足りない, lit. 'still not enough'), a regular commenter under that handle on Yonemoto's blog posts, and stressed that he "had spent [much time] trying to obtain guns".

 Yonemoto is the editor of a blog reporting on problems experienced by the children of religious cult believers.
 The letter was sent from Okayama and did not mention the name of the sender, but a "statement of mutual agreement" between Yamagami's family and the Unification Church was enclosed.
 The agreement arranged the return of 50 million yen by the Unification Church.
-Tetsuya Yamagami's name and address was handwritten on the agreement.
+Yamagami's name and address was handwritten on the agreement.

 In the letter, Yamagami wrote that his "connection with the Unification Church dates back about 30 years".
 He expressed a desire to kill the entire Moon family, but noted that it was unrealistic.
 He also noted that killing Hak Ja Han, the leader of the Unification Church, or her daughter, would not achieve his goal of getting the Unification Church dissolved.
 He also wrote that Shinzo Abe was "not my enemy, originally, although I have had negative opinions about him.
 Abe was just one of the Unification Church's sympathizers who wields the most influence in the real world."
 Yonemoto found the letter in his home mailbox on 13 July, five days after the assassination.
 A draft copy of the letter was found on Yamagami's computer.